DelveFore/ignite-hydrogen/docs/http-api-integration.md

 #### Sparse Fieldsets
 GraphQL utilizes both HTTP POST and GET verbs for querying data.
 With HTTP POST verb and queries in the `body` more specific information can be retrieved than with HTTP GET requests.
-Examples of this claim can be found in their documentation: [HTTP Methods, Headers, and Body](https://graphql.github.io/learn/serving-over-http/#http-methods-headers-and-body)
+For more information on using POST and GET verbs see their documentation: [HTTP Methods, Headers, and Body](https://graphql.github.io/learn/serving-over-http/#http-methods-headers-and-body)

 #### Caching
 GraphQL utilizes HTTP Caching and identifies when objects with globally uniquie identifiers are called again.